polterguy/hyper-ide/helpers/help-files/02 - The fastest Hello World tutorial in the world.md

 * _"uninstall.hl"_ - Evaluated when your app is uninstalled

 The app is a _"Hyperlambda"_ web app.
-Hyperlambda is a programming language which is native to Phosphorus Five and thoroughly documented in other parts of this help system.
-Below is a screenshot of our result.
+Hyperlambda is a programming language which is native to Phosphorus Five and thoroughly documented in the _"Hyperlambda"_ section of this help system.
+Below is a screenshot of your result.

 https://phosphorusfive.files.wordpress.com/2018/01/hyper-ide-hello-world-screenshot.png